”Let the little children come to me, and do not hinder them,for the kingdom of heaven belongs to such as these.” (Matt 19:13-15)

 The Parish Children’s Faith Formation classes(Sunday School) assists parents in handing-on the Catholic faith to their children.
 Volunteer catechists meet with children in a classroom setting and promote knowledge of our beliefs, full and active participation in the liturgy, moral formation, and prayer life.
 The classes are for children in grades 1st through 8th who do not attend a Catholic school during the week.
 The program begins in September and concludes in May.
 Classes meet weekly on Sunday morning from 9:00 am to 10:15 am in between the morning Masses.
 To find out more information please call Sidney at the Faith Formation Office @ 916.482.8883 or firstname.lastname@example.org

-Registration forms can be found at the bottom of this page!
+Registration forms can be found on the lefthand sidebar!

 There will be a Parent Gathering on the south side of the Immaculata at 9:00 am also.
 See you there!